ministryofjustice/data-and-analytics-engineering/src/content/about/join-us.md

 Additionally, we are hosting a webinar for these positions on Monday, September 2nd, 6-7PM ([sign up link here](https://events.teams.microsoft.com/event/a1df44e8-cf15-438e-acea-d3834f0de585@c6874728-71e6-41fe-a9e1-2e8c36776ad8)).
 During this event, we'll cover:

-- The role of Data and Analytics Engineering within the MoJ, our philosophy on data provision, and the analytical teams we support
+- The role of data and analytics engineering within the MoJ, our philosophy on data provision, and the analytical teams we support
 - How to apply for positions within the Civil Service, including tips for a successful application

 This webinar will also provide an opportunity to ask questions about the roles.
 In the meantime, we've posted answers to frequently asked questions below.